-In 2006, I began my first year of university, studying Enterprise in Product Design at the University of Portsmouth.
+In 2006, I began my first year of my bachelor’s degree at the University of Portsmouth.
 Like many first-year students, I gained a fair amount of weight during that year.

 The UK is known for its binge drinking culture and at university, this was at its worst.
 I was out drinking at least three nights a week, always aiming to get as drunk as possible.
 Each morning after, I’d crave some sort of junk food and the cycle would continue.

 At this stage in my life, I wasn’t taking care of my body at all.
 I wasn’t even particularly aware that I should have been.
-When I went home for the Christmas holiday after the first semester, my mum’s first reaction was to point out how much weight I’d put on.
+When I went home for the Christmas holiday after the first semester, my mother’s first reaction was to point out how much weight I’d gained.
 A friend who I hadn’t seen for a few months reacted in much the same way, his first comment being “your bum’s gotten bigger”.
 All of a sudden, I realised how much my body had changed.
-Only then did I notice the extra flesh spilling over my jeans and how much rounder my face had become.
-I wasn’t ‘fat’ by any means, but certainly heavier than I’d been before.
-I’d jumped from 50kgs to around 58kgs in that one semester.
+I’d never been this heavy before.
+I’d jumped from 50kg to around 58kg (which, on reflection, is still very light) in that one semester.
 Up until this point, weight and body image weren’t things that I was used to worrying about.
-Now, I hated my body.
+At this point, I hated my body.

 I returned to university with a vehement desire to lose the extra weight.
-However, having never been into sports or exercise of any kind, I wasn’t quite sure how to do that.
-I began by taking up swimming a few days a week and adopted a much healthier diet, and after just one week, saw a significant change in my body.
-My boyfriend at the time commented on how much “better” he thought I looked and spurred me on to keep going with it.
+However, having never been into sports or exercise of any kind, I had no idea how to do that.
+I began by taking up swimming a few days a week and adopted a much ‘healthier’ diet, and after just one week, saw a significant change in my body.
+My boyfriend at the time commented on how much “better” he thought I looked and encouraged me to keep going.
 To take things to the next level, I then joined the gym with my housemate.
 This was my first experience with any kind of exercise apart from P.E classes at school, which I was always terrible at.
 My only memories of those classes involve hiding at the back, avoiding any attention or participation.
-As a painfully shy child and teenager, I hated having to get up in front of people and do anything, let alone sports, something I was never any good at.
+As a painfully shy child and teenager, I hated having to get up in front of people and do anything, let alone sports, which I was never any good at.
 At the gym, none of that mattered.
 No one would be looking at me there and I was too determined to change my body to care if they had been.
 My housemate absolutely hated exercise of any kind and had to force herself to go at all.
-I, on the other hand, threw myself into it completely.
+I, on the other hand, threw myself into it with reckless abandon.

 The Downward Spiral

-With my new eating and exercise habits, I was making positive changes and very quickly got down to my original size.
+With my new eating and exercise habits, I was making what seemed to be positive changes, and very quickly got down to my original size.